Director of Athletic Communications Jake Knabel: “If someone has a great story to tell, I want to make sure it doesn’t go unnoticed.”

 Knabel said that Christian influence and the Christ-focused culture of the campus have definitely helped to develop his faith.

 “Being immersed in it every day, you can’t help but grow in your faith.
 I’m impressed almost daily at the way so many of our student-athletes discuss their faith and share it openly, without being prompted,” he said.
 “That is so different from what I experienced while attending a public high school and university.
 Sometimes I get so focused on the daily routine that I lose sight of the big picture.
-I’m grateful for a place for Concordia Nebraska that gives constant reminders of what’s most important in our lives.”
+I’m grateful for a place like Concordia Nebraska that gives constant reminders of what’s most important in our lives.”

 Knabel’s parents live in Dubuque, Iowa, in the house that he grew up in.
 He has an older brother and younger brother, both of whom live in the Boston area.
 When he’s not working, Knabel enjoys reading, especially biographies about successful athletic figures such as Bill Belichick, Kobe Bryant, Michael Jordan, Mike Krzyzewski and Nick Saban.